Nicowalk/PyDemineur/README.md

 # PyDemineur

 PyDemineur is a simple Minesweeper game implemented in Python.
-This project is designed for educational purposes and demonstrates basic game logic, user interaction and correct programming.
+This project is designed for educational purposes and correct programming with github.

 ## Badges